rpearce/react-medium-image-zoom/README.md

 1. Fork this repository
 1. Clone your fork
 1. Check out a feature branch (`$ git checkout -b my-feature`)
-1. Make your changes and push your branch to your GitHub repo
+1. Make your changes
-1. Make sure to update the example via `$ npm run build:example`
+1. Run `$ make` to compile your changes and build the example
+1. Test your example (see the "Development" section above)
+1. Push your branch to your GitHub repo
 1. Create a pull request from your branch to this repo's master branch
 1. When all is merged, pull down the upstream changes to your master
 1. Delete your feature branch